Gold Coast Hot Water Sacrificial Anode Replacement Is Recommended Servicing By All Hot Water Tank Manufacturers

 The Sacrificial Anode installed in your hot water tank tends to have a working life expectancy equal to the warranty period of your hot water storage tank.

 The photo below illustrates perfectly a brand new sacrificial anode at the top.
-The sacrificial anode at the bottom of the photo was removed after 9-years inside a hot water tank that was leaking and required replacing.
+The sacrificial anode at the bottom of the image was removed after 9-years inside a leaking hot water tank and required replacing.
 The advanced deterioration of the bottom anode indicated it had not functioned for at least 3-years in providing protection.

-Every manufacturer of hot water tanks in Australia recommends that sacrificial anodes be replaced to maximise the effective working life of their hot water tanks.
+Every manufacturer of hot water tanks in Australia recommends that sacrificial anodes be replaced to maximise their hot water tanks’ useful working life.

 After removing a sacrificial anode the pitting in multiple areas is obvious along with all of the corroded pieces falling onto the top of the tank plus the calcium carbonate coating which means the anode is no longer proving corrosion protection